ddev/ddev-mongo/README.md

 ## Overview

 [MongoDB](https://www.mongodb.com/) is a source-available, cross-platform, document-oriented database program.
-Classified as a NoSQL database product, MongoDB uses JSON-like documents with optional schemas
+Classified as a NoSQL database product, MongoDB uses JSON-like documents with optional schemas.

 This add-on integrates MongoDB and Mongo Express into your [DDEV](https://ddev.com/) project.